lollerfirst/vector/README.md

 ### features:
 * Thread-safe functions;
 * System that hints the OS on which block can be swapped based on memory-access statistics;
+* List initialization, array initialization;
 * Push-back, pop-back, push-front, pop-front functions;
 * Pushing/Popping more elements at once;
 * Read/Store at specific locations;
 * Reading/Storing more elements at once;
-* [[not THREAD-SAFE]] Get the address of an element at a specific index (useful for strings and very long datatypes)
+* [[not THREAD-SAFE]] Get the address of an element at a specific index (useful for strings and very long datatypes);
-* Popf does not immediately recompact the whole vector, but has a backlog up to 48 elements before recompacting
+* Popf does not immediately recompact the whole vector, but has a backlog up to 48 elements before recompacting;
 * Pushf checks if there is space left over from Popf before moving the whole vector to make space for 1 element.

 ### planning: